Skip to main content

 One feel for Guam's 'keeper Bijan Gloston for the 80th goal

-It was thought that Guamanians were on their way to an historic win against a team that ranked eleven places ahead of them in the FIFA ranking when skipper Jason Cunliffe put his side back to the lead in the 73rd minute, a lapse in defending a corner saw JDT II defender Baihakki Khaizan saved the blushes for the home side with a strike seven minutes later.
+It was thought that Guamanians were on their way to a historic win against a team that ranked eleven places ahead of them in the FIFA ranking when skipper Jason Cunliffe put his side back to the lead in the 73rd minute, a lapse in defending a corner saw JDT II defender Baihakki Khaizan saved the blushes for the home side with a strike seven minutes later.

 "It was an entertaining game for the fans," uttered Guam's coach Gary White."I am pleased with what I saw and it's a perfect preparation for us before the World Cup Qualifiers."

-"Tactically, we picked it up along the game and I feel it is a great result, however, I felt we should have won this game and a draw like this feels like a loss that we can't take international game lightly." added the Englishman who is instrumental in rising the footballing standard of the one-time whipping boys of the game in recent years.
+"Tactically, we picked it up along the game and I feel it is a great result, however, I felt we should have won this game and a draw like this feels like a loss that we can't take international game lightly." added the Englishman who is instrumental in raising the footballing standard of the one-time whipping boys of the game in recent years.

 Comments